 FBI alarm systems were originally made by Fire Burglary Instruments, Inc., or FBII.
 Later, FBI Inc. became a part of the Pittway Corporation, which was then acquired by Honeywell Security.
 FBI produced many different systems over the years, including the XL-series and the Omni series.

-The XL-1218 was the earliest in the XL-line, as far as I’m aware.
+The XL-1218 was one of the earliest in the XL-line.
 It was a simple, four-zone hardwired system with four user codes.
 It performed all of the basic functions of systems that came later, and was installed in many, many homes and businesses in its day.

 For brand comparison, the XL 1218 was roughly equivalent to its competition around the same time, the Napco Magnum Alert 800.

 After the XL-1218, the Star XL-4600DL was introduced.
 It is a 6-zone hardwired system with no wireless or expansion options.
 It holds (6) user codes.